bamboohorseking/INDE577/Supervised-Learning/Decision_Tree/README.md

 # Decision Tree
 By: Shiyuan Wang\
 In this assignment, we will explore classification decision trees on adataset named "Diabetes".

+## Data
+In this assignment, we will explore Decision Tree Algorithm on a dataset named "Diabetes".
 It contains 768 samples,9 columns.
-This data mainly consist of several medical predictor (independent) variables and one target (dependent) variable, Outcome.
-Independent variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.\
-The website link to download: https://www.kaggle.com/uciml/pima-indians-diabetes-database. \
+Download link is: [link](https://www.kaggle.com/uciml/pima-indians-diabetes-database)
+* fixed acidity
+* volatile acidity
+* citric acid
+* residual sugar
+* chlorides
+* free sulfur dioxide
+* total sulfur dioxide
+* density
+* pH
+* sulphates
+* alcohol
+* quality

+## Packages
 The following packages will be needed to run the code below:
 *   matplotlib: [documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html)
 *   numpy: [documentation](https://numpy.org/devdocs/)